How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 AI Text-to-Speech Services are Recommended for Creating Museum Audio Guides

-To create a museum audio guide, it was previously necessary to have professional narrators or voice actors record the audio, which involved very high costs.
+To create a museum audio guide, it was previously necessary to have professional narrators or voice actors record the audio, which incurred very high costs.

-However, with the development of AI, it has become possible to create high-quality audio for free!
+However, with the advancement of AI, it has become possible to create high-quality audio for free!

-Text-to-speech services using the latest AI can read text and speak it in an easy-to-hear, realistic voice.
+Text-to-speech services using the latest AI can read text and output it in a realistic and easy-to-hear voice.

-The cost is also very low, and there are even services like Ondoku that can be used for free.
+Costs are also very low, and there are even services like "Ondoku" that can be used for free.

-Audio Guides Can Be Introduced Even in Small-scale Museums
+Audio Guides Can Be Introduced Even in Small Museums

-By using AI text-to-speech services, audio guides can be introduced at a low cost even in relatively small museums, such as local history museums in municipalities or private museums!
+By using AI text-to-speech services, audio guides can be introduced at low cost even in relatively small museums, such as municipal local history museums and private museums!

-One of the major goals of a museum is to provide education and outreach through exhibitions.
+One of the major purposes of a museum is to spread education through exhibitions.

-By introducing an audio guide, you can convey the appeal of the exhibition to segments of the population that have not been reached before and encourage them to visit repeatedly.
+By introducing an audio guide, you can convey the charm of the exhibition to layers of people you haven't reached before and encourage them to visit repeatedly.

-Why not use an AI text-to-speech service to introduce an audio guide to your facility?
+Why not use an AI text-to-speech service to introduce an audio guide to your museum?

 Recommended AI Text-to-Speech Service "Ondoku"

-"Ondoku" is an AI text-to-speech service recommended for creating audio for museum audio guides!
+"Ondoku" is a recommended AI text-to-speech service for creating audio for museum audio guides!

-Using the latest AI, it can read aloud in a realistic and easy-to-hear voice.
+Using the latest AI, it can read text in a realistic and easy-to-hear voice.

 There are 17 types of Japanese voices!

-Foreign language reading is also possible, and since it supports 48 languages, you can create audio guides for visitors from abroad, including English.
+Foreign language reading is also possible, and because it supports more than 80 languages and dialects, you can create audio guides for visitors from abroad, starting with English.

-It can also accommodate regional characteristics such as Chinese and Portuguese.
+It can also cater to regional characteristics, such as Chinese and Portuguese.

-As a proven AI text-to-speech service, you can use it for reading museum audio guides with peace of mind.
+As it is a proven AI text-to-speech service, you can use it for reading museum audio guides with confidence.

 - Without registration: 1,000 characters